mozilla/kitsune/docs/search-v2.md

 ## Development tips

-### Adding or editing documents
+### Indexing performance

-When adding or editing elastic documents, be sure to pass the `--print-sql-count` argument when testing out your changes, to see how many SQL queries are being executed:
+When adding or editing elastic documents, you might want to add the `--print-sql-count` argument when testing out your changes, to see how many SQL queries are being executed:

 ```sh